syyuan93/das_veh/README.md

 Feel free to send any questions to:
 - [Siyuan Yuan](mailto:syyuan@stanford.edu)

-Note:The telecommunication cable DAS data used to support the fndings of this study are available from the corresponding author upon request.
+Note: The telecommunication cable DAS data used to support the fndings of this study are available from the corresponding author upon request.